myavuzokumus/InvoiX/README.md

 A Flutter application that allows you to quickly read the invoices at hand, get the necessary information and then output it as an .xls file.

 ### TODO:
-- Add Excel function to save data.
+- Add Excel function to export data.
+(IN PROGRESS)
 - Removing companies and invoices will be added.
-- Trying to improve Invoice reading (AI could be added.)
+- Changing company names will be added.
 (IN PROGRESS)
+- VAT, Tax number, Products properties will be added.
+- Analyse invoices and take advice depending on invoices with AI.
+(Need more information to give AI to analyse invoices and advice.)

 ## Installation